 If Dr. Winckler accepts you as a patient, he will discuss with you what he thinks is needed and why.
 Dr. Winckler is primarily a hands-on doctor, and prefers a technique called Nimmo Method, a system that uses finger pressure to find the sources of pain and dysfunction and release them.
 Imagine acupuncture without the needles, and based on neurology and body mechanics rather than Chinese meridians.

-When needed, he also uses a limited amount of traditional chiropractic adjustment, performed lightly, and supports his treatments with a variety of stretching, massage, and conditioning methods.
+Dr. Winckler also uses a mix traditional chiropractic manipulation and other techniques, and supports his treatments with a variety of stretching, massage, and conditioning methods.
 Expect to learn some exercises.
-You should allow anywhere from 15 minutes to an hour for a treatment session, depending on complexity and number of areas treated.
+Allow typically 30 to 45 minutes for a treatment session, depending on the complexity and number of areas treated.
+Dr. Winckler eschews the “drive-thru” style of practice in favor of accomplishing more in one visit, and seeing solid, long term progress.
+Most commonly, 6-8 treatment visits accomplishes what is needed in clearing up a problem.

 Dr. Winckler believes in having solid goals for treatment, clear methods of monitoring progress, and an understanding of what constitutes success.
 He wants you to feel better quickly and have the tools to stay feeling better.